#carcelpeople - David Zilber

 I worked through the main kitchen at Noma for about a year before I was sat down one day, and asked if I’d wanted to work in the fermentation lab.
 The team over there needed more hands, basically a sous chef, to oversee the production of all of the fermented foods they produced for the restaurant.
 So I made the move over and learned the ropes from Lars Williams and Arielle Johnson.
 Eventually, I took over from them and got to design the new lab in Noma’s second iteration when we moved into a custom-built structure on the outskirts of Christiania.
 Today I run a team of 5 chef/researchers, have written a New York Times bestselling cookbook, and get to produce new types of food for one of the world’s best restaurants, inspiring a whole generation of cooks with my work.

 What's your most important turning point?

 My biggest turning point was most likely the day I said yes to working in the Lab.
 It was one of those fork-in-the-road moments, where, even when it was happening, I knew the decision I was about to make would change my life forever.
 Working at noma had already had a huge impact on me, but in that instant, I knew I’d be afforded the opportunity to try things out, to work with food, to employ everything I’d learned through my own self-education, in a way few other people in my field ever get the chance to.
 I’ve been running with that opportunity ever since, only ever striving to make the most of it.

 What's your relation to Carcel?

 Actually, I first heard of Carcel because they had their atelier in the same location my girlfriend has hers!
-The carcel team was the previous tenant, and Matilda, who runs Venczel, a leather bag label made from sustainably source, vegetable tanned leather, set up shop after Carcel moved to a bigger location.
-Haha, I guess all designers in Copenhagen exist in a pretty tight knit circle.
+The carcel team was the previous tenant, and Matilda, who runs Venczel, a leather bag label made from a sustainable source, vegetable-tanned leather, set up shop after Carcel moved to a bigger location.
+Haha, I guess all designers in Copenhagen exist in a pretty tight-knit circle.

 What are your hopes for the future?